easedup/acv9/curriculum/arts-music/years-3-and-4.md

 ## Achievement Standards {#achievement-standards}

+### Learning area achievement standard {#learning-area-achievement-standard}
+By the end of Year 4, students describe use of elements, concepts and/or conventions in arts works they create and/or experience.
+They describe where, why and/or how arts works are created and presented across cultures, times, places, and/or other contexts.
+Students use arts knowledge and skills to create arts works in a range of forms that communicate ideas, perspectives and/or meaning.
+They present and/or perform their work in informal settings.

+### Subject achievement standard {#subject-achievement-standard}
 By the end of Year 4, students describe the use of elements of music in music they compose, perform and/or experience.
-They describe where, why and/or how music is composed and/or performed across cultures, times, places and/or other contexts.

-Students demonstrate listening skills when performing and composing.
+They describe where, why and/or how music is composed and/or performed across cultures, times, places and/or other contexts.Students demonstrate listening skills when performing and composing.
 They combine the elements of music to compose music that communicates ideas.
 They sing and play music in informal settings.